leaderboardsgg/leaderboard-backend/README.md

 #### Run the App

-To run the application on the CLI, run the following commands from the root of the project:
+To run the application from the CLI, run the following command from the root of the project:

 ```
-cd LeaderboardBackend
-dotnet run
+dotnet run --project LeaderboardBackend --urls https://localhost:7128 // dotnet watch run ... for hotfixing
 ```

+The value provided to `--urls` has to match what's listed under `applicationUrl` in `LeaderboardBackend/Properties/launchSettings.json`.
+As of this writing, it's `https://localhost:7128`.

 #### Test the App